Guide to R&D tax incentives part one: What exactly is R&D tax relief?

 The UK operates two R&D tax credit schemes, SME and RDEC (Research & Development Expenditure Credit) with a non-SME company defined as one that employs 500 or more employees and either turnover greater than £100m, or gross assets greater than £86m.
 This results in a rather generous definition of what constitutes an SME and, other than specific rules relating to linked or partner companies, most organisations will find themselves in the SME scheme.

 The SME scheme is much more generous than RDEC, with cash benefit up to 33p per £1 of R&D spend, depending on the taxpaying position.
+This amount is reducing to 22p per £1 for expenditure incurred on or after 1 April 2023.

 Research & Development Expenditure Credit (RDEC)